smartquant/ExcelDna.Utilities/README.md

     class Person
     {

+		/*
+		Mark properties that should be ignored by the mapper with XLIgnorePropertyAttribute

+		It is also possible to use your own IgnorePropertyAttribute

+		Then set XLObjectMapping.IgnorePropertyAttribute = typeof(MyIgnorePropertyAttribute); at startup
+		This has the obvious advantage that domain model objects don't need a reference to this assembly */

+		[XLIgnoreProperty]
+		public long DBID { get; set; }

         public string Name { get; set; }
         public string Address { get; set; }
         public DateTime BirthDay { get; set; }